 #4 — Avoid hot and humid environments.
 If you exercise more than 45-50 minutes, please check out our fit pregnancy suggestions.

 #5 — Strength training and stretching is an important component of running.
 It keeps muscles pliable and strong, which helps prevent injury.
 Use our pregnancy workouts as a supplement to your running routine.
-Or try this full body pregnancy workout for runners.

 #6 — Running is an aerobic exercise, which can be done every day if you were running every day prior to becoming pregnant.
 Aerobic, otherwise known as cardiovascular exercise, is designed to improve the level of fitness of your heart, lungs, and the circulatory system.
 The benefits of cardiovascular exercises are still present 6–12 months after birth.
 This is why we see some professional runners with better race times after pregnancy.